GGP1/kure/docs/commands/file/file.md

 - kure file **add**: Add files to the database.

-- kure file **create**: Create one, many or all the files in the database.
-In case a path is passed, kure will create any missing folders for you.

-- kure file **list**: Display information about each file in the bucket.
+- kure file **list**: List files.

 - kure file **rename**: Rename a file.

 - kure file **rm**: Remove a file from the database.

+- kure file **touch**: Create one, multiple or all the files in the database.
+In case a path is passed, kure will create any missing folders for you.